Montreal, Canada: 10 best places to eat and drink

 Sugar rush Rheema Singh has been satisfying sweet teeth for over 10 years via her tiny kitchen and store, Cocoa Locale.
 She juggles bundt and cupcakes, ovens and orders all on her own.
 The patron’s choice here is the chocolate chai cake.

 4807 avenue du Parc, 00 1 514 271 7162

 East meets west When Orange Rouge opened in Chinatown a few years ago, a host of young businesses followed.
 The difference with this pan-Asian restaurant is that it has stayed true to its roots, serving modern twists on oriental classics such as chrysanthemum leaf salads.

 Time Out Market

-After incarnations in Lisbon, Boston, Miami, Chicago and more (London and Prague are slated to open in 2021), Canada is the latest country to launch a Time Out Market, with Montréal’s top chefs, popular restaurants and buzzy bars coming together under one roof downtown.
+After incarnations in Lisbon, Boston, Miami, Chicago and more, Canada is the latest country to launch a Time Out Market, with Montréal’s top chefs, popular restaurants and buzzy bars coming together under one roof downtown.
 Head to Hot Sucrée for chocolate-swirled babka and caramel-drizzled brownies, or Le Red Tiger for reinvented Vietnamese street-food (banh mi paired with beef broth is one of its most popular dishes) while four different bars have the drinks covered, whether you want vegan wines, carefully curated cocktails or bold beers from local microbreweries.

 Danny Pavlopoulos is a Montréal native & co-founder of Spade and Palacio, a local bike, street art and food tour company spadeandpalacio.com